 If your development team has started resenting you for all the rework they had to go through so far with the visual styling changes and new Dashboards that were out of scope when you negotiated the release dates, they are going to truly hate you now.
 Because you are going to change almost every page of the application.
 However, their hate might reduce when you assure them you are not going to completely re-engineer the platform.
 How so…?

 Well, we are going to play a trick.
 Changing the flows of the application would need a lot of changes to the server-side app.
 So, without changing the flows, we can evaluate each page and make layout changes.
 Then, we can add incremental UX UI design changes on the page.
 Especially in enterprise applications, we oftentimes see data/information overload.
 The layout changes – including graphical elements, micro-interactions, use of fonts, segregation of information – can all ensure a clean and uncluttered look.
 You can also focus on on-page interactions and bringing in contextual links and information to better match the user journeys.

 Now we are in the realm of complete UX UI design revamp.
 Not that the redesign itself will take this long, but the development will.
 One thing to recall is that a significant UX revamp will not only mean a redo of the UI.
 It will also lead to significant changes to the server-side API.

 There is a reason why UX UI design should be ideally done at the beginning.
 Fundamentally, design defines not only the UI but also drives the interactions and hence is connected to the server-side application as well.

-In summary, regardless of the timeframe, there are always options to improve the UX UI your platform.
-It is not an all or nothing proposition.
+In summary, regardless of the timeframe, there are always options to improve the UX UI of your platform.
+It is not an all-or-nothing proposition.
 However, the direction to the design team has to be according to your overall plan.
-At times, we have worked on a complete redesign project, with short term deliverables focusing on the immediate go-to-market release.
+At times, we have worked on a complete redesign project, with short-term deliverables focusing on the immediate go-to-market release.